Morne-Coetzee/Terraform/README.md

+# Repository Overview

-This repo contains a Terraform config I created for King Price to deploy envirmonents for the new, in development, website.
+This repository contains the Terraform configuration files used to deploy environments for the new website currently under development for King Price Insurance.

-** NB!
-This repo does contain sensitive info, please respect it :) **
+---

+### **IMPORTANT NOTICE**

+### **NB!
+This repository contains sensitive information.
+Please handle it with care and respect the confidentiality of the data.**